waeverything/streamkit/README.md

-# WAEverything - Streamkit
+# Streamkit
-OBS widgets and backgrounds for [WAEverything's Twitch channel](https://twitch.tv/waeverything)
+A collection of [OBS](https://obsproject.com) widgets and scenes for WAEverything's members and friends.

 <br>